civilKaos82/behavior-drill-add-comments-challenge/README.md

 The pattern is similar.
 We are taking user input (in this case stored as comment), using string interpolation, and then passing that to the [$.html()](https://api.jquery.com/html/) function. .html() interprets the _entire_ string as HTML and doesn't know that _parts_ of the input should be strictly treated as plain text.

 This type of injection attack is something called a [Cross-site-scripting (XSS) attack](https://excess-xss.com/).
 One way to solve this is to use the [$.text()](https://api.jquery.com/text/) method.
 When you use .text it is saying to treat whatever is passed in as plain text, not html.
-[More reading](https://www.owasp.org/index.php/XSS_%28Cross_Site_Scripting%29_Prevention_Cheat_Sheet)
+The [excess-xss](https://excess-xss.com/#xss-prevention) site has information on strategies for preventing XSS and there's also a cheat sheet [here](https://www.owasp.org/index.php/XSS_%28Cross_Site_Scripting%29_Prevention_Cheat_Sheet), for future reference.

 To pass this release, modify the website to prevent HTML injection attacks.